xinranw/interview-exercise/README.md

 # Canary Service
 ## Instructions for running:
-* Download the codebase
 * Make sure `yarn` or `npm` is installed
 * Run `yarn` or `npm install` to install dependencies
 * Run `yarn start` or `npm start`
 * `POST` to `/api/data` to seed the initial `sites.json` data

 ## API Documentation:
-[apiDoc](http://apidocjs.com/) was used to created documentation for the apis.
+[apiDoc](http://apidocjs.com/) was used to create documentation for the apis.

 See https://localhost:3000/doc